-- 8.1.
+8.1.
 The knowledge and information we hold is one of our most important assets.
-It ensures that the decisions we make and the advice we give is underpinned by a robust evidence base. - 8.2.
+It ensures that the decisions we make and the advice we give is underpinned by a robust evidence base.

+8.2.
 Through our registration and inspection processes we gather and hold a considerable amount of information on providers, as well as information obtained from other intelligence sources.
-This valuable information helps us to assess whether a registered provider and/or designated responsible individuals (depending on the legislation) is complying with their legislative and regulatory responsibilities. - 8.3.
-The information we use therefore provides the fundamental basis upon which our enforcement decisions are made and subsequently forms the evidence base we will rely upon should our enforcement actions be challenged. - 8.4.
+This valuable information helps us to assess whether a registered provider and/or designated responsible individuals (depending on the legislation) is complying with their legislative and regulatory responsibilities.

+8.3.
+The information we use therefore provides the fundamental basis upon which our enforcement decisions are made and subsequently forms the evidence base we will rely upon should our enforcement actions be challenged.

+8.4.
 On occasion we may receive a request to release information relating to an individual case or provider.
-Any individual has the right to request recorded information that we hold, and subject to the statutory requirements of legislation around information handling, to be given a copy of this information. - 8.5.
-To ensure that the right information is available at the right time, and that we uphold the statutory requirements that are required of us, we: - safeguard the information we hold, in line with Welsh Government procedures, to ensure high standards of information security and data protection - store our information in the correct way, adhering to the Welsh Government's records management principles - respond to requests for information within the established processes and timeframes required by law5 - share information appropriately and lawfully, to enhance and re-use our knowledge, work collaboratively and reduce duplication https://careinspectorate.wales/how-we-use-your-information
+Any individual has the right to request recorded information that we hold, and subject to the statutory requirements of legislation around information handling, to be given a copy of this information.

+8.5.
+To ensure that the right information is available at the right time, and that we uphold the statutory requirements that are required of us, we:

+- safeguard the information we hold, in line with Welsh Government procedures, to ensure high standards of information security and data protection - store our information in the correct way, adhering to the Welsh Government's records management principles - respond to requests for information within the established processes and timeframes required by law - share information appropriately and lawfully, to enhance and re-use our knowledge, work collaboratively and reduce duplication
-5 There are four laws governing our handling of requests for information, these are the Data Protection Act (DPA) 2018, General Data Protection Regulation (GDPR), Freedom of Information Act (FOIA) 2000 and Environmental Information Regulations (EIR) 2004.

-- 8.6.
+8.6.
 Our Privacy Notice summarises how we handle all the types of personal information we collect.
-This includes the legal basis for collecting the information, how the information is processed, how long it is kept for, who it might be shared with, what your rights are in relation to it and the relevant contacts that you might need. - 8.7.
+This includes the legal basis for collecting the information, how the information is processed, how long it is kept for, who it might be shared with, what your rights are in relation to it and the relevant contacts that you might need.

+8.7.
 In certain cases, we may participate in or undertake an inspection jointly with other regulatory bodies or agencies, such as the police or the Health and Safety Executive.
 Sharing information with these regulatory bodies or agencies is crucial in ensuring an effective use of information and resource.
-In these situations, we share information in line with the statutory requirements placed upon us. - 8.8.
+In these situations, we share information in line with the statutory requirements placed upon us.

+8.8.
 We have a responsibility to the public to share information in order to ensure individuals receiving accommodation-based services, or services commissioned to support them in their day-to-day lives, are made aware if they might be at risk.
 Therefore, where we have concerns about a provider and/or there is a need to protect vulnerable individuals from the risk of harm we notify and share information with the relevant commissioning bodies and other regulatory bodies as required under legislation.
 Where we have identified non-compliance which has impact on and/or risk to people's health and well-being we may share information with the relevant commissioning bodies.